TREEcg/specification/README.md

 ## Why publish a hypermedia Tree?

 When a document grows too large for 1 HTTP response, we need to fragment it.
-The way we fragment it will immediatly decide how
+The way we fragment it will immediatly decide what queries will be fast and which queries will be slow.

-Hypermedia trees are a tool to hit the sweet spot between data dumps and querying APIs such as GraphQL.
+Hypermedia trees are a tool to hit the sweet spot between data dumps and querying APIs (such as GraphQL or SPARQL).
 It is particularly a sweet spot for Open Data publishers that need a cost-efficient way of publishing their data, while allowing third parties to create serverless applications to reuse the data.

 |   | dump  | tree fragments  | query  |
 |:-:|:-:|:-:|:-:|